burhankeles/Game/README.md

 # Game
 All the alghoritm belongs to me.
-It was my homework in my C course.
+It was my homework during my C course.